Last Lecture, Faculty of Education, Haifa University |

 exactly like resistance.

-Like the New Age culture that is supposedly a counter-reaction but is in fact part of the capitalist culture and accompanies it.
+Like the New Age culture that is supposedly a counter-reaction but

 I claim that we must educate our young and ourselves